aaronArinder/fh_mirror/README.md

   - [x] Intake form
   - [ ] Basic reporting
     - [ ] Current users and case status
+- Build/deployment
+  - [x] Deployable via Docker to AWS
+  - [x] Serve statically generated bundle
+  - [x] Webpack bundled
+    - [x] Dynamic bundles based on env
+  - [ ] Figure out a continuous integration pipeline
 - Housekeeping
   - [ ] effing eslintrc in place
+  - [ ] Get webpack-dev-server running on some other port, to let both the webpack-dev-server (for hot reloading) and the actual server (for real data) run at the same time

 ### <a name="post-mvp"></a> Immediate post-MVP ideas
 - [ ] PWA
-- [ ] Node Cluster (or pm2) for a multi-threaded server
-- [ ] Periodic assessments
+- [ ] Periodic assessments (time-based forms; dynamic expiry)
-- [ ] OAuth2 for at least gmail
+- [ ] OAuth2, WebAuthn, MFA?!

 ### <a name="long-term-goals"></a> Long-term goals
 - [ ] Online class homework
 - [ ] Online classes/tutorials
+- [ ] Obviously a marriage crypto coin

 ### <a name="config"></a>App config
 The bundling of the app is controlled via `app/config`.
-You'll find a webpack config in there modularized by environment.
+In that directory, you'll find a webpack config modularized by environment.
 There is also a git-ignored directory, `config/env`.
 You'll need what's in it to run the app.
-I'll describe it below.
+I'll describe each in turn below.

 #### <a name="webpack"></a> Webpack
 The webpack config is fairly straightforward apart from being modularized.
 Start with the `common` config file and move to the `dev` config file.
 If you're not interested in the bundling aspects of the app, you can ignore these files altogether.